ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 ### Loading firmware in Ghidra

-All the Broadcom based eCOS cable modems runs MIPS 32bit big endian chipsets, so you can set the target architecture to that without hesitation.
+All the Broadcom based eCos cable modems runs MIPS 32bit big endian chipsets, so you can set the target architecture to that without hesitation.
 You also have to set the right load address, which we read from the ProgramStore file header (here it's *0x80004000*).

 ### Applying FunctionID